-The UAA provides advising programs to assist students in preparation for admission into health sciences programs.
-Preparatory programs are available for careers in medicine, dentistry, dental hygiene, clinical laboratory sciences, radiation sciences, nursing, occupational therapy, optometry, pharmacy, physical therapy and veterinary medicine.
+The Office of Pre-Professional Health Advising in University Academic Advising prepares students for professional school application through guidance with pre-professional health curriculum, admissions test preparation, co-curricular activity involvement and application competitiveness.
+The advising and services provided by the office will prepare highly qualified, confident and knowledgeable pre-professional health students for admission to professional health programs.
+Preparatory programs are available for careers in medicine, dentistry, occupational therapy, optometry, pharmacy, physical therapy, physician assistant and veterinary medicine.
 Additionally, a post-baccalaureate health sciences certificate is available to students who have already earned bachelor’s degrees in non-science areas and plan to enter doctoral-level health science training programs.

 Pre-law advising program

-The University College supports aspiring law students by offering advisory services regarding the law school admissions process.
-The coordinator of pre-law advising provides guidance and resources to students interested in pursuing a legal career and, where appropriate, acts as a liaison with law school admission offices.
-Students are offered assistance regarding curriculum, application procedure, financial aid and the law school admission test in preparation for the study of law.
+VCU Career Services supports aspiring law students by offering career advisory services regarding the law school admissions process.
+Students are offered assistance regarding application procedures and the law school admission test in preparation for the study of law.
 The Law School Admission Council and the American Bar Association provide comprehensive online information for students regarding preparation for law school, law school admission and accreditation, as well as careers in the legal profession.

 The Department of Philosophy offers a philosophy of law minor for students interested in law school.
 It is important that students considering the legal profession take challenging course work in which they can develop analytical, research and written and verbal communication skills.